-Erikson’s New Schools Project partners with administrators and teachers in Chicago Public Schools to establish positive, effective learning environments for children in prekindergarten through third-grade classrooms.
+Erikson’s New Schools Project partners with Chicago Public Schools to promote educational excellence in prekindergarten through 3rd grade.

 About New Schools Project